IamVigneshC/GCP-DataTransformationPipeline-with-Cloud-Dataprep/README.md

  Clean the data by deleting unused columns, eliminating duplicates, creating calculated fields, and filtering out unwanted rows.

+ ### Converting the productSKU column data type

  To ensure that the productSKU column type is a string data type, open the menu to the right of the productSKU column, then click Change type > String.

+ ### Deleting unused columns

  We will be deleting the itemQuantity and itemRevenue columns as they only contain NULL values are not useful

+ ### Deduplicating rows

 Team has informed you there may be duplicate session values included in the source dataset.
 Let's remove these with a new deduplicate step.

 1. Click the Filter rows icon in the toolbar, then click Remove duplicate rows.

 Click Add

 Review the recipe

+### Filtering out sessions without revenue

 Your team has asked you to create a table of all user sessions that bought at least one item from the website.
 Filter out user sessions with NULL revenue.